 She is passionate in helping bridge the gap between conventional and integrative medicine, guiding people to understand their own ability to create health from within.

-Fiona holds Masters Degrees in Sports Science and in Counselling.
+Fiona holds Masters Degrees in Sports Science and in Counseling.
 She is a National Board Certified Health and Wellness Coach and is undertaking PhD studies through Canterbury Christchurch University in UK.
 Fiona has owned and managed several highly successful health clubs where she offered coaching services before heading up the Golden Door group of Health Retreats in Australia.
 As a University lecturer, keynote speaker and author, she is highly respected and known for her passion for supporting people in sustainable lifestyle change – not only those struggling with health conditions but to ensure optimal wellness for all.

 Fiona has been a pioneer in the health and wellness coaching industry in Australia for over 12 years.
 Her training school, Wellness Coaching Australia was the first international program to be an approved program under the stringent terms of the NBHWC.
 Fiona firmly believes that the way forward is ensuring that standards are set around training but also the assessment of coaches to ensure that they can deliver the practical side of coaching that is necessary to help others change for good – as well as the knowledge they need to ensure the safety of clients.
 In this way the public and medical industries will recognise the scope and have trust in the important work that health and wellness coaches do.